-Our training program is focused on three areas of current emotion research:
+Our training program is focused on four areas of current emotion research:

-Trainees may work with any of the following faculty: Heather C. Abercrombie, Lyn Y. Abramson, Vaishali Bakshi, Ruth M. Benca, Christopher L. Coe, John J. Curtin, Richard J. Davidson, Marilyn Essex, Morton Ann Gernsbacher, H. Hill Goldsmith, Diane Gooding, Ned H. Kalin, Michael Koenigs, Wen Li, Joseph P. Newman, Paula Niedenthal, Jack B. Nitschke, Seth D. Pollak, and Carol D. Ryff.
+Trainees may work with any of the following faculty: Heather C. Abercrombie, Lyn Y. Abramson, Reid Alisch, Vaishali Bakshi, Ruth M. Benca, Christopher L. Coe, John J. Curtin, Richard J. Davidson, Marilyn Essex, Morton Ann Gernsbacher, H. Hill Goldsmith, Diane Gooding, Ryan Herringa, Ned H. Kalin, Michael Koenigs, Wen Li, Joseph P. Newman, Paula Niedenthal, Jack B. Nitschke, Seth D. Pollak, and Carol D. Ryff.

 According to federal funding regulations, in order to be eligible for support, all applicants must be U.S. citizens, non-citizen nationals or lawfully admitted permanent residents.
 Individuals on temporary or students visas are not eligible for financial support.